Read Jurgen Habermas with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Habermas becoming a notable philosopher.

-Causes Behind Habermas Becoming a Notable Philosopher becomes more useful once its structure is made visible.
+Causes Behind Habermas Becoming a Notable Philosopher becomes clearer once the parts stop doing different work.

 Read Jurgen Habermas inside second-generation critical theory, rebuilding reason after the catastrophes and suspicions of modernity, then ask what the method still forces later readers to notice.
 Reconstructive social theory: he looks for the implicit norms already at work when people argue, justify, and demand reasons.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.